shazxrin/SHRINE-Engine/README.md

 # ⛩ SHRINE Engine ⛩
-SHRINE Engine - SHazRIN's Experimental Engine
+SHRINE Engine - SHazRIN's Experimental Engine.

+This is my personal toy game engine to learn, explore and experiment on real time rendering.
+This game engine uses C++ and its modern features as much as possible.

+*Not recommended for production usage.*

 ## 🛠 Setup